andrzej-mag/meshx_rpc/docs/README.md

 ```
 Commands to start server and client nodes are same as in [Example 1](#module-example-1-shared-unix-domain-socket).

-When RPC server node is started mesh service endpoint `address` is prepared by `MeshxConsul.start("service-1")`.
-Special "node service" is registered with Consul, default service name would be in this case `"service-1"`.
-Next `DynamicSupervisor` starts child specified with `Example2.Server.child_spec/1`.
+When RPC server node is started mesh service endpoint `address` is prepared by running `MeshxConsul.start("service-1")` function:
+  * mesh service `"service-1"` is registered with Consul service registry,
+  * required by service `"service-1"` workers are stared, including sidecar proxy connecting `"service-1"` with Consul managed mesh data plane.

+Next `DynamicSupervisor` starts child specified with `Example2.Server.child_spec(address: address)`.
 Started child worker is a user defined (RPC) server attached to mesh service endpoint `address`, hence it becomes user mesh service provider that can be managed using Consul service mesh control plane.

+When RPC client node is started mesh upstream endpoint `address` is prepared by `MeshxConsul.connect("service-1")`:
+  * special "proxy service" is registered with Consul, default service name is prefix `"upstream-"` concatenated with host name; in this example it is `"upstream-h11"`,
+  * upstream `"service-1"` is added to sidecar proxy service `"upstream-h11"`,
+  * required by proxy service `"upstream-h11"` workers are stared, including sidecar proxy connecting `"upstream-h11"` with mesh data plane.

-When RPC client node is started mesh upstream endpoint `address` is prepared by `MeshxConsul.connect("service-1")`.
-Special "proxy service" is registered with Consul, default service name is prefix `"upstream-"` concatenated with host name.
-In this example it is `"upstream-h11"`.
-Next `DynamicSupervisor` starts child specified with `Example2.Client.child_spec/1`.
-Started child worker is a user defined (RPC) client attached to mesh upstream endpoint `address`, hence it becomes user mesh upstream client attached to service mesh data plane.
+Next `DynamicSupervisor` starts child specified with `Example2.Client.child_spec(address: address)`.
+Started child worker is a user defined (RPC) client attached to mesh upstream endpoint `address`, hence it becomes user mesh upstream client connected to service mesh data plane.

 Consul UI screenshot showing connection between `upstream-h11` proxy service and `service-1`:
 ![image](assets/topology.png)